JoelBrunoFerreira/isep-lapr4/readme.md

 ## 6. How to Install/Deploy into Another Machine (or Virtual Machine)

-* Clone the repository to your local machine.\
+Clone the repository to your local machine.\
   https://github.com/Departamento-de-Engenharia-Informatica/sem4pi-23-24-2na2.git

-* Build the application running one of the following scripts:

-On Linux run:

-    ./build-all.sh

-On Windows run:

-    build-all.bat

-* Run the APP
+>Make sure JDK, JRE and Maven is installed and on the PATH

 ## 7. How to Generate PlantUML Diagrams